amaineo/learn-nlp/content/course/hidden-markov-models/Hidden Markov Model.md

 * transition probability matrix
 * emission probability matrix from just the data.

-These are the three parameters necessary for working with a Hidden Markov Model.
-"Working with" as in, performing the task mentioned above, of inferring the underlying sequence of states which generated the sequence of emissions.
+These are **the three necessary parameters** for working with a Hidden Markov Model.
+"Working with" as in, performing the task mentioned above, of inferring the underlying sequence of states which generated the observed sequence of emissions.

 * ***Baum-Welch algorithm***: Also called the "Forward-Backward Algorithm", this can be used for estimating the three parameters when they are not known.
 Then, once these three parameters are known, we can use the Viterbi Decoding Algorithm.